Find out Which German SIM Card Suits You Best

 NEW!
 Free German SIM card for Fintiba clients

-Lycamobile, a well-known SIM card provider operating worldwide, has teamed up with Fintiba to offer special conditions for internationals coming to Germany.
+Lycamobile and Ortel Mobile, two well-known SIM card providers operating worldwide, have teamed up with Fintiba to offer special conditions for internationals coming to Germany.
 As a Fintiba customer you can now order and receive a free German SIM card before you arrive in the country in order to be connected from your first day in Germany.

 Mobile Contract or Prepaid SIM Card?